Understanding the Visa Application Process

 • J

-These visas are difficult to acquire because countries want to give citizens the priority for job placement.
+These visas are difficult to obtain because countries want to give their citizens priority in job placement.

 Entry Types and Duration of Visas